FRC1257/robotics-training/docs/frc/1-Basics/3-Pneumatics.md

 ```

 > [!NOTE]
-> Ff we were using three-way solenoids, `Value.kOff` would freeze the cylinder in position at the time.
+> If we were using three-way solenoids, `Value.kOff` would freeze the cylinder in position at the time.
 We actually used these in 2019 for our climb!

 ---